top of page

 The small dromedary and the bigger ones with the fake hump

 After a while the bus left.
 The guide told us about the city.
 There was an old part, the Kasbah, that had been walled for ages.
 There was no crime there, he said, because alcohol and drugs were forbidden.
-We would visit it later today.
+We would visit it later that day.
 Because it was walled there were a few necessities, which we needed to remember.
 There were five: a mosque, a fountain, a baker, a school, and a bathhouse (I needed to look that last one up when writing this story).

 Tanger